detroitenglish/haveibeenpwned-zxcvbn-lambda-api/README.md

 # haveibeenpwned-zxcvbn-lambda-api
-Here's a chance to have your very own serverless API endpoint up on AWS Lambda so you can score new user passwords with Dropbox's fantastic `zxcvbn` library _AND_ check their password against Troy Hunt's [haveibeenpwned](https://haveibeenpwned.com/) database with a API v2 Range Search.
+Your very own serverless API on AWS-Lambda to score users' new passwords with Dropbox's fantastic `zxcvbn` library _AND_ check their password against Troy Hunt's [haveibeenpwned](https://haveibeenpwned.com/) breached passwords database using his `pwnedpasswords` Range Search API.

 ![API in Action](.github/pwnage.gif?raw=true "API in Action")